-While there are limited studies showing significant benefit of glucosamine and chondroitin, some individuals with osteoarthritis feel these food supplements help to reduce their joint pain.
-Chondroitin can affect the actions of certain blood thinners.
+While data showing significant long-term benefit of glucosamine and chondroitin is limited, some individuals with osteoarthritis feel these food supplements help to reduce their joint pain.
+But beware, chondroitin can affect the actions of certain blood thinners.

 Osteoarthritis and Weight

 Obesity is a risk factor for osteoarthritis and aggravates existing osteoarthritis.
 Weight should be reduced in those who have osteoarthritis and are overweight.
 Interestingly, even modest amounts of weight reduction can be associated with significantly less joint pain from osteoarthritis.
-This weight reduction also reduces the risk of rapid joint damage from osteoarthritis.
+Losing weight can also reduce the risk of rapid joint damage from osteoarthritis.

 Osteoarthritis and Exercise

-Low-impact exercise activities, such as swimming, walking, and bicycling, can improve mobility and strength and ultimately reduce pain.
+Low-impact exercise activities can improve mobility and strength and ultimately reduce pain.
 Strengthening the muscles around affected joints by training with light weights can be helpful to also reduce pain.
 For example, strengthening the quadriceps muscle of the knee can reduce osteoarthritis knee pain.
 See your doctor for the optimal exercise routine.

 When osteoarthritis symptoms persist despite other therapies, joint replacement surgery is often considered.
 This surgical procedure is an option for those who are healthy enough and who have severe osteoarthritis.
-Joint replacement surgery is used to replace a damaged joint with an artificial one.
+Joint replacement surgery replaces a damaged joint with an artificial one.
 The most common joints replaced are the knees and the hips.

 Keeping weight in control is very helpful for preventing osteoarthritis in the long-term.
 Excessive weight adds stress to weight-bearing joints such as the hips and knees.
 Osteoarthritis can be prevented if injuries are avoided.
-Proper sports equipment and safety precautions can also prevent joint degeneration.
+Proper occupational and sports equipment along with safety precautions can also prevent joint degeneration.